You’ve probably heard about cervical cancer from your doctor, the news or just someone you know. But how much do you know about this form of cancer?

 Should you be diagnosed with cervical cancer, however, a variety of treatment options exist.
 Which treatment(s) you ultimately utilize will vary depending on the stage of the cancer has reached and based on recommendations from your health care provider.
 The most common treatments for cervical cancer include surgery, radiation therapy, chemotherapy and targeted therapy.

 Want to learn more about cervical cancer this month?
-Be sure to check out our Online Health Library and visit the National Cervical Cancer Coalition website for more information and to find out how you can get involved in spreading awareness all month long.
-And if you’d like to schedule a preventive screening, checkup or appointment with a women’s health expert, contact UM Community Medical Group – Women’s Health in Charles County today.
+Be sure to visit the National Cervical Cancer Coalition website for more information and to find out how you can get involved in spreading awareness all month long.
+And if you’d like to schedule a preventive screening, checkup or appointment with a women’s health expert, contact UM Charles Regional Medical Group – Women’s Health in Charles County today.